Ankara: Angora rabbit

 The Angora rabbit (Ankara tavşanı) is a variety of domestic rabbit bred for its long, soft hair.
 The Angora is one of the oldest types of domestic rabbit, originating in Ankara and its surrounding region in central Anatolia, along with the Angora cat and Angora goat.
 The rabbits were popular pets with French royalty in the mid-18th century, and spread to other parts of Europe by the end of the century.
 They first appeared in the United States in the early 20th century.
 They are bred largely for their long Angora wool, which may be removed by shearing, combing, or plucking (gently pulling loose wool).

 Angoras are bred mainly for their wool because it is silky and soft.
-They have a humorous appearance, as they oddly resemble a fur ball.
+They have a humorous appearance, as they resemble a fur ball.
 Most are calm and docile but should be handled carefully.
 Grooming is necessary to prevent the fiber from matting and felting on the rabbit.
 A condition called "wool block" is common in Angora rabbits and should be treated quickly.
 Sometimes they are shorn in the summer as the long fur can cause the rabbits to overheat.